yashar-javadian/PassphraseFiller/ReadMe.md

 - **Manage Cards**: Add and remove cards containing user information.
 - **Autofill**: Add `matrix_id` of the user in `user` field and passphrase will be auto-filled without a need for clicking on `Fill` button.
+- **Autocopy**: On reseting passphrase new passphrase will automatically overwrite old value within extension.

 ## Installation